ed-syspertec/Virtel/docs/manuals/virtel/Virtel462CN/connectivity_guide.rst

     \newpage

-**Appendix A** contains sample ARBO statements to define a User Function Relay tablespace.
+**Appendix A** contains sample ARBO statements to define a Relay Support tablespace.
 The sample is broken down into the following components and entities: -

 In the sample definitions we have: -